-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Area Agency on Aging of Palm Beach/Treasure Coast, Inc. d/b/a Your Aging & Disability Resource Center as of December 31, 2018, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial positions of Area Agency on Aging of Palm Beach/Treasure Coast, Inc. d/b/a Your Aging & Disability Resource Center as of December 31, 2019 and 2018, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.